İpek Kocaömer Yosmaoğlu | President

 James Ryan | Executive Director

-James Ryan is the Executive Director of the Middle East Research and Information Project (MERIP).
+James Ryan is the Executive Director of the Middle East Research and Information Project (MERIP), and an Adjunct Professor of History and International Studies at Rowan University.
 He is a historian by training, and received his Ph.D. in History from the University of Pennsylvania.
 Prior to joining MERIP, he served as the Director of Research and the Middle East Program at the Foreign Policy Research Institute (FPRI), and before that as the Associate Director of the Hagop Kevorkian Center for Near Eastern Studies at New York University.
 His research focuses on the history and politics of the Ottoman Empire and Turkey in the 20th and 21st centuries, and has published research articles in Prisms: Perspectives on South East European History, the Journal of the Ottoman and Turkish Studies Association, and the Journal of Urban History, as well as a recent contribution to the Routledge Handbook on Contemporary Turkey.
 His writing and analysis of contemporary Turkish politics and history regularly appears in FPRI’s Analysis section, as well in venues such as War on the Rocks, New Lines Magazine, Al Jazeera America, and Public Books.
 He is currently working on a book manuscript examining the culture of dissent in Turkey between the two world wars.

 David Gutman | Treasurer